 Two Monks and the River

-An hour or so into their journey, they came upon a shallow river, and on the bank stood a young woman in a lovely silk kimono.
+At mid-morning they came upon a shallow river, and on the bank there stood a beautiful young maiden in a lovely silk kimono.

-"Why, yes, that would be most kind of you," replied the woman, bowing politely.
+"Why, yes, that would be most kind of you," replied the maiden, bowing politely.

-So the first monk hoisted the woman on his back and carried her across the river.
+So the first Monk hoisted the maiden on his back and carried her across the river.
 Once across, they bowed and went their separate ways.

-A few minutes later, after the woman was out of earshot, the second monk said to the first monk, "I can't believe you did that!
+A few minutes later, after the maiden was out of earshot, the second Monk said to the first Monk, "I can't believe you did that!
 I just can't believe it!
-We take vows of chastity, and you touched a woman!
+We take vows of chastity, and you touched a woman.
 You even asked her!
 I know that touching a woman doesn't break our vow, but what's the Abbot to think?
 This is awful."

-By late afternoon the two were nearing their monastery, and the second monk, now filled with anxiety, said, "I can't believe you did that!
+By late afternoon the two were nearing their monastery, and the second Monk, now filled with anxiety, said, "I can't believe you did that!
 You touched a woman.
 You even carried her on your back.
 We must think of something to tell the Abbot.
-He's going to be so angry we'll be working in the onion patch for the rest of our lives."
+He's going to be so angry we'll be working in the onion garden for the rest of our lives."